luxfi/js/README.md

 > These are apps published to the web

-- `teleport-demo`: This is a demo of the Lux Teleport cross-chain messaging system for EVM subnets.
+- `teleport-demo`: This is a demo of the Lux Teleport cross-chain messaging system.

 Each package and app is 100% [TypeScript](https://www.typescriptlang.org/).